Getting your Trinity Audio player ready...

 This study highlights the systemic, interpersonal and experiential processes in career decision-making for Indigenous young people in Canada.
 Implications for career counselling practice and future research are also discussed.

-Indigenous Employees’ Views and Experiences– Results of the Indigenous Workforce Retention Survey (Government of Canada) [Report]
+Indigenous Employees’ Views and Experiences – Results of the Indigenous Workforce Retention Survey (Government of Canada) [Report]

 Indigenous inclusion at work is more than just representation – it’s reconciliation (The Globe and Mail) [Article]

-This article examines trends in employment rates, how to foster inclusion and ensuring equitable access to jobs.
+This article examines trends in employment rates, how to foster inclusion and ensure equitable access to jobs.
 A purposeful approach mentioned is a seven-stage strategy that considers both Indigenous and non-Indigenous perspectives, Indigenous history, outlook, culture and corporate culture.

 Navigating Two Worlds: Paths to Indigenous Career Success (Indspire) [Report]